 - Population growth, urbanization, land conversion, and increasing water demand threaten Texas’ natural resources.

-- Environmental factors such as drought, nonpoint source water pollution, and exotic species invasion have placed the state’s water supply under tremendous stress.
+- Environmental factors such as drought, floods, nonpoint source water pollution, and exotic species invasion have placed the state’s water supply under tremendous stress.

-AgriLife Extension’s Response
+AgriLife Extension Response

-- Land and ecosystem programs address the ecology and restoration of rangeland and coastal wetlands, including best practices for brush, pasture, rangeland, and weed management.
+- Land and ecosystem programs address the ecology and restoration of rangeland and coastal wetlands, including best practices for brush, pasture, rangeland and weed management.

-- Texas Master Naturalists contributed 425,000 hours of volunteer service in 2015, which was valued at $9.8 million.
+- Texas Master Naturalists contributed 491,000 hours of volunteer service in 2019, which was valued at $12.5 million.

-- Participants in ecosystem management programs reported anticipated economic benefits of $19 million on 3 million managed acres.
+- Participants in ecosystem management programs reported anticipated economic benefits of $29.2 million on 1.3 million managed acres.